-Both the city and state continue to fund active transportation improvements, though at a slower pace today due to reduced funding.
+Both the city and state continue to fund active transportation improvements, though at a slower pace today due to reduced available funding.
 Partial or full federal funding, through the ADOT&PF, to Sitka is approved for:

-- 1. Cross Trail Multi-Modal Pathway Phase 4 and 5 (\$250,000 for design, environmental clearance, permit, and build).
-(State Project) - 2.
-Public Transportation Bus and Maintenance Facility (\$10.7 million for studies, rehabilitation, construction).
-(State Project) - 3.
-Sawmill Creek Road Resurfacing and Pedestrian Improvements, from roundabout to Jeff Davis (\$3.5 million to widen sidewalks on north side, narrow travel lanes, add 4 ft bike lanes, install concrete median to better delineate SCR and DeGroff, resurface, and make connection from existing bike path to the Jarvis crosswalk ADA compliant.)
-(State Project) - Adding lighting at the Halibut Point Road/Peterson Avenue Intersection, and establishing a 2-stage crossing with a center refuge island to facilitate pedestrian movements.
-(State Project)
+- 1. Cross Trail Multi-Modal Pathway Phase 4 and 5 (\$250,000 for design, environmental clearance, permit, and build). - 2.
+Public Transportation Bus and Maintenance Facility (\$10.7 million for studies, rehabilitation, construction). - 3.
+Sawmill Creek Road Resurfacing and Pedestrian Improvements, from roundabout to Jeff Davis (\$3.5 million to widen sidewalks on north side, narrow travel lanes, add 4-ft. bike lanes, install concrete median to better delineate SCR and DeGroff, resurface, and make connection from existing bike path to the Jarvis crosswalk ADA compliant.) - 4.
+Adding lighting at the Halibut Point Road/Peterson Avenue Intersection, and establishing a 2-stage crossing with a center refuge island to facilitate pedestrian movements.